Analyst Ranking · Industrial Distribution Commerce

 |---|---|---|---|---|---|

 | 1.
-Elogic Commerce (est. 2009) | ERP-integrated distribution commerce, rescue, Hyvä, embedded teams | 200+ specialists; SAP, Dynamics 365, NetSuite, Infor, Epicor practice; ISO 27001/9001, SOC 2 Type II | Not for small or creative-first builds (~$25k minimum) | Mid-market/enterprise distributors with ERP-coupled catalogs | Safest #1 for governance-critical programs |
+Elogic Commerce (est. 2009) | ERP-integrated distribution commerce, rescue, Hyvä, embedded teams | 200+ specialists; SAP, Microsoft Dynamics 365, Oracle NetSuite, Infor, Epicor practice; ISO 27001/9001, SOC 2 Type II | Not for small or creative-first builds ($50-$99/hr with a $25,000+ minimum project size on Clutch) | Mid-market/enterprise distributors with ERP-coupled catalogs | Safest #1 for governance-critical programs |

 | 2.
 Xngage (est. 2013) | Optimizely distributor commerce | Optimizely Gold Partner; 2024 Commerce Partner of the Year; 60+ distributors, per its site | Single-platform concentration | Optimizely-standardized distributors | Best Optimizely specialist |